 - This helps in passing the cables and connectors through the substrate.
 Also, the seal created by the solder fillet eliminates the need for costly adapters.

 - Multilayer Aluminum PCBs are very common in power supply products and come with multiple layers of thermally conductive dielectrics.

-- These materials are very useful when they are combined with one or more layer of circuitry in which thermally conductive dielectric is buried between the layers with the help of blind vias which also act as a signal or thermal vias.
+- These materials are very useful when they are combined with one or more layers of circuitry in which thermally conductive dielectric is buried between the layers with the help of blind vias which also act as a signal or thermal vias.

-- Single layer construction of these designs is not very effective, however, when they come with more complex designs they provide an ideal solution for many applications involving heat dissipation.
+- Single-layer construction of these designs is not very effective, however, when they come with more complex designs they provide an ideal solution for many applications involving heat dissipation.

-Through Hole Aluminum PCB
+Through-Hole Aluminum PCB

-- When it comes to most complex constructions, a single layer of aluminum is back-filled and pre-drilled with before applying lamination, forming a Core of a multilayer constructions.
+- When it comes to most complex constructions, a single layer of aluminum is back-filled and pre-drilled with before applying lamination, forming a Core of multilayer constructions.

 - Thermal bonding materials are then used to laminate the thermal materials on both sides of the aluminum.

 - Once lamination is done, drilling is applied to the assembly.

 - In order to maintain proper electrical insulation, the plated through holes created as the result of drilling must pass through aluminum clearances.